element-hq/synapse/docs/admin_api/user_admin_api.md

 POST /_synapse/admin/v1/user/$user_id/redact

 {
-  "rooms": [!roomid1, !roomid2]
+  "rooms": ["!roomid1", "!roomid2"]
 }
 ```
-If an empty dict is provided as the key for `rooms`, all events in all the rooms the user is member of will be redacted,
+If an empty list is provided as the key for `rooms`, all events in all the rooms the user is member of will be redacted,
 otherwise all the events in the rooms provided in the request will be redacted.

 The API starts redaction process running, and returns immediately with a JSON body with